purushothamgowthu/A-gallery-of-interesting-Jupyter-Notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [A SymPy tutorial](http://nbviewer.ipython.org/url/www.inp.nsk.su/~grozin/python/sympy.ipynb), by [Andrey Grozin](http://www.inp.nsk.su/~grozin/).

-* [Introduction to Mathematics with Python](https://github.com/drvinceknight/Python-Mathematics-Handbook), a collection of notebooks aimed at Mathematics with no/little Python knowledge.
+* [Introduction to Mathematics with Python](https://github.com/drvinceknight/Python-Mathematics-Handbook), a collection of notebooks aimed at Mathematicians with no/little Python knowledge.
 Notebooks can be selected to serve as resources for a workshop.
 By [Vince Knight](https://github.com/drvinceknight).

 ### Signal and Sound Processing